Hi Everyone,

 BLACKOUT

-I rarely do this, but one workroom I used to work with would actually use a layer of black fabric between to pieces of regular lining.
-The reason for this is that it was softer than regular black-out fabric that can be rather stiff.
+I rarely do this, but one workroom I used to work with would actually use a layer of black fabric between two pieces of regular lining.
+The reason for this is that it was softer than regular blackout fabric, which can be rather stiff.

 SHEERS

-I don’t do sheers a lot but when I do, they are always linen.
+I don’t do sheers a lot, but when I do, they are almost always linen.
 It’s such a lovely look.
 No shiny polyester, please.
-Semi-sheer drapes also come in cotton and wool. but wool will rot in the sun.
+Semi-sheer drapes also come in cotton and wool.
+But wool will rot in the sun.

 You can also line a linen sheer.
-It’s one of my favorite window treatments that I discovered from Victoria Hagan about 18 years ago!
-Here it is in this romantic bedroom we did.
-In this case, the rod needed to fit in between the two walls–no room for a finial.
-I had them cut so that there is a tiny gap.
+It’s one of my favorite window treatment ideas, which I discovered from Victoria Hagan about 18 years ago.
+Below, you can see it in this romantic bedroom we did.
+In this case, the rod needed to fit between the two walls, so there was no room for a finial.
+I had them cut so that there is only a tiny gap.

 xo,